jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 ---
 title: Optimizing React Components
-description: If you are using React.memo or React.PureComponent to skip rendering on an expensive component, you'll want to ensure that any object based props you are passing to your component are not being recreated on every re-render cycle...
+description: If you're using React.memo or React.PureComponent to skip rendering on an expensive component, you'll want to ensure that any object based props you are passing to your component are not being recreated on every re-render cycle...
 date: "2019-08-18T22:40:32.169Z"
 image: tuneup.jpg
 published: true
 ---

-If you are using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) to skip rendering on an expensive component, you'll want to ensure that any object based props you are passing to your component are not being recreated on every re-render cycle, otherwise, the point of the optimization is defeated.
+If you're using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) to skip rendering on an expensive component, you'll want to ensure that any object based props you are passing to your component are not being recreated on every re-render cycle, otherwise, the point of the optimization is defeated.

 Such an issue arose while I was developing [React Data Table](https://github.com/jbetancur/react-data-table-component).
 React Data Table has a deep component tree that consists of headers, rows, cells and in some places expensive calculations such as sorting, column generation, themes, etc...).
 Despite the use of `React.memo` on expensive components, the entire React Data Table library would re-render its rows, columns, cells, checkboxes and perform a re-sort whenever it's parent component triggered a re-render.